-This work provides a scientific basis for governmental departments to minimize disaster losses and formulate corresponding earthquake prevention and disaster 595 mitigation measures.
-Furthermore, this work plays very important roles in engineering decision making and judgment, the implementation of catastrophe insurance, and other fields.
+This work provides a scientific basis for governmental departments to minimize disaster losses and formulate corresponding earthquake prevention and disaster mitigation measures.
+Furthermore, this work plays very important roles in engineering decision-making and judgment, the implementation of catastrophe insurance, and other fields.

-Data availability
+Data availability.
 All raw data can be provided by the corresponding authors upon request.

-Author contributions
+Author contributions.
 All authors contributed to the study conception and design.
-Material preparation, data collection and analysis were performed by Qing Wu and Guijuan Lai.
-The first draft of the manuscript was written by Qing Wu and all authors commented on previous versions of the manuscript.
-All the authors have read and approved the final manuscript.
+Material preparation, data collection and analysis were performed by QW and GL.
+The first draft of the manuscript was written by QW, and all authors commented on draft versions of the manuscript.
+All the authors have read and approved the final paper.